Last Updated on November 4, 2020

-You’ll find many energy bites recipes with oats, cashew butter and shredded coconuts as base, but this one comes with a special twist.
+You'll find many energy bites recipes with oats, cashew butter and coconut flakes as a base, but this one comes with a special twist.
 To bring a bit tang to the flavor, Erin adds freshly squeezed lemon juice.
 What else?
-For an extra pinch of yum she uses vegan, dairy-free white chocolate chips.
+For an extra pinch of yum, she uses vegan, dairy-free white chocolate chips.
 If you want a 100% clean eating treat, just leave out the white chocolate chips.

 Detailed recipe and credit: texanerin.com

 No need to wait for the next year's strawberry season as Kandice combines her protein balls with freeze-dried strawberries.
 Together with some nuts, rolled oats and vanilla extract she creates seducing bites that are hard to resist.

 Finally a no-bake energy bites recipe for chocoholics.
 Full of wholesome, calorie dense ingredients I would consider Laura's truffles more as a dessert than a snack.
 The buttery/sweet combination of pecans and cashews together with maple syrup makes these chocolate balls taste like little treats of chocolate brownie heaven.
 If you indulge wisely with not more than one cookie per day you could maybe maintain your weight.
 Maybe…

 Wow, another chocolate truffle you should hide away from me.
 Sarah made them based on avocado, protein powder, and nut butter.
 They are full of healthy fats, fiber, and protein to give you energy and fill you up e.g. after an exhausting workout.
 Heads up: Make sure to use the cleanest protein powder you can find, we love those with organic pea protein.